-The Graduate School of Management at the University of California, Davis, seeks temporary instructors to teach one or multiple Accounting courses during the 2014-2015 academic year.
-Course curricula may include Corporate Finance, Evaluation of Financial Information, Corporate Financial Reporting, Managerial Accounting, Managing Costs & Quarterly Data, Business Taxation and Accounting Ethics.
-Descriptions are listed below.
+The Graduate School of Management at the University of California, Davis, seeks temporary instructors to teach one or more Accounting courses for academic year 2015-2016.
+Course curricula may include Managerial Accounting, Corporate Financial Reporting and Managing Costs and Quality.
+Descriptions and tentative scheduling details are listed below.

 Managerial Accounting (200B): Focuses on the use of accounting information for better managerial decision-making and creating value for organizations.
 Topics include product costing, cost allocation, incremental analysis, budgeting, variance analysis, and performance evaluation.
 Methods for learning include: lectures, problem-solving, case presentations and discussion.